 A good method is the Pomodoro Technique, which involves working for 25 minutes, followed by a five-minute break, repeating this four times in a row and then having a longer break.
 It works because you learn better over shorter sessions where you don’t have to punish yourself with unbroken hours of revision.
 Our student accommodation in Reading has some great break out spaces for you to enjoy for that quick 5 minute break.

 Make sure you factor in plenty of breaks during your revision so you don’t become burnt out.

 Revising as a group can be an effective way to motivate each other, not to mention help each other out with shared knowledge.
 Try to form a group from your course and work together so you’re all revising the same module.
 Take it in turns teaching the group, being able to teach a topic to others is a great way to establish whether or not you know the subject well enough from memory.

 Just make sure you set some ground rules about the use of mobile phones during revision time and getting off track.
 And don’t forget to factor those breaks into group sessions, too.

 We hope these tips and tricks help you focus on your upcoming studies.
 From everyone here at CityBlock, we wish you the best of luck with your exams.
-If you’re looking for accommodation for when you ace those exams and come back next year, we offer student accommodation in Lancaster, student flats in Durham and Reading.
+If you’re looking for accommodation for when you ace those exams and come back next year, we offer student accommodation in Lancaster and Reading.